jamoliddinsaidov/soft_ui_dashboard/README.md

 # Soft UI Dashboard

-Demo of the application can be found [here](https://soft-dashboard.netlify.app/)
+Demo of the application can be found [here](https://soft-dashboard.netlify.app/) (currently, only available on the desktop view)

 ## Available Scripts